Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 but this is application specific.

-#### Class B or Class C end-devices
+#### Class B or Class C devices

-Class B and Class C end-devices can receive in scheduled RX slots or in RX slots following the transmission of an uplink.
+Class B and Class C devices can receive in scheduled RX slots or in RX slots following the transmission of an uplink.
 The device replies with an ACK message to every single fragment received from the SCHC gateway (because the window size is 1).
 Following the reception of an FCN=0 fragment (fragment that